-From the fabulous colour choice (on-trend shades right through to everyday neutrals, means that there’s something for everyone) to the durability which is second to none, this range out-performed all the ranges that I road-tested by a long way, especially on staying-power.
+From the fabulous colour choice and the durability which is second to none.
+On-trend shades right through to everyday neutrals mean that there’s something for everyone.
+This range out-performed all the ranges that I road-tested by a long way, especially on staying-power.

 Zoya and Kure Bazaar are both perfect if you’re looking for gorgeous, on-trend shades, although their formulations are not as long-lasting as the others that I tried.